-15 Inequalities
+15. Inequalities

-To reduce health inequalities across Perth and Kinross we must do all we can to ensure that our urban and rural communities are not disadvantaged by age, access to services, rurality, mobility and deprivation.
+To reduce health inequalities across Perth & Kinross we must do all we can to ensure that our urban and rural communities are not disadvantaged by age, access to services, rurality, mobility and deprivation.

 It is clear that many groups have been disproportionately affected by COVID-19 and its impact on communities.
 We are committed to develop a targeted approach to those groups that have been affected to ensure they have information and access to appropriate support, care and treatment.
-Unemployment and economic factors will have a significant impact on many people across Perth and Kinross:

-- Disability Groups reduced social care providers such as day care and respite, people have new or increased caring responsibilities, disabled people were more likely to struggle to access to food and medicine, social distancing and isolation were extremely challenging and disabled people with and without pre-existing mental health conditions are finding everyday life under lockdown extremely stressful. - Gender issues such as home schooling, types of frontline roles, jobs affected, economic impact, home working, domestic abuse have all affected particular gender groups. - Minority Ethnic Communities have been disproportionately impacted in certain job sectors where there is a higher prevalence of migrant workers. - Age issues such as social isolation, lack of access to groups/schools/activities, not seeing friendship groups have impacted people more significantly at either end of the age spectrum.
+Unemployment and economic factors will have a significant impact on many people across Perth and Kinross: - likely to struggle to access to food and medicine, Social distancing and isolation were extremely challenging and disabled people with and without pre-existing mental health conditions are finding everyday life under lock-down extremely stressful.
+Gender - issues such as home schooling, types of frontline roles; jobs affected; economic impact; home working; domestic abuse have all affected particular gender groups.